charmoniumQ/PROBE/docs/benchmark_suite/README.md

   We use benchmark minimization to select a minimal subset of benchmarks, which can be used as goalposts for future work on system-level provenance collectors.
 ---

+[
+\textbf{Green text is added in this revision; red text is removed in this revision.
+To show that it satisfies the ten page requirement (not counting references), we included a "clean" copy at the end.
+We do not highlight changes which are minor rewordings.}
+]{.only-in-trans}

 # Introduction

 [